Measurement Component

 s.New("save_h5", bool, initial=True)

-# data structure of the measurement
+# Data structure of the measurement

 self.data = {"y": np.ones(101)}

-# link to previous functions
+# Link to previous functions

 self.hw = self.app.hardware["number_gen"]